47degrees/fp-with-arrow-videos/Functor.md

 As you can see, the computation gets short-circuited when it's a `None`.

 # Slide 11
-Same thing happens for other data types like `Try<A>`. `Try` models safe access to API's that may throw exceptions, and it is defined like:
+Same thing happens for other data types like `Try<A>`. `Try` models safe access to API's that may throw exceptions:
 ```
 sealed class Try<out A> {
   data class Success<out A>(val value: A) : Try<A>()